ReCoded-Org/curriculum-backend-readings/module8-typescript/r2-typescript-node-express/README.md

 # TypeScript with Node and Express

-We took some time to understand the TypeScript syntax and how it makes our code better, so let us come back to backend and how TypeScript can be used in backend code.
+We took some time to understand the TypeScript syntax and how it makes our code better, so let us come back to the backend and how TypeScript can be used in backend code.
 We have been learning to build backend servers using Node.js and Express.js where we've used JavaScript syntax thus far.
 So how can we use TypeScript code in an Express server and how do we ensure it is getting compiled correctly?
 That is what we will learn now.
 The objectives of this lesson are:

 1. Setting up TypeScript with Node and Express
 2. Viewing practical usage of TypeScript in backend codebases